-Whenever we think of home decor, the emphasis seems to be on aesthetics, beauty, and curb appeal.
+Whenever we think of Home Decor, the emphasis seems to be on aesthetics, beauty, and curb appeal.
 What a lot of people lose out on is functionality.
 But we are strong believers in the philosophy that design should be functional, especially one that concerns itself with the space we’re inhabiting day in and day out.
 Beautiful rooms are all very well, but they will fast lose their charm if they don’t cater to the basic requirements of you and your family.

-On that note, here are five ways in which you can make your living space more functional.
+On that note, here are five ways in which you can make your living space more functional

 There’s only so much floor space that we have in our homes, and it usually gets shared with other items of furniture.
 So, think vertical.
 Walls aren’t just meant to house paintings and decor items.
 Add tall bookshelves, vintage cabinets, and fancy hooks to put away all those odds and ends and stray items of clothing lying around the house.
 You can also install overhead ceiling racks to stock luggage, recreational equipment, and seasonal decorative items for a tidy and spacious looking room.

 Identify traffic patterns in a room and lay the furniture out according to that.
 Establish direct pathways to commonly used areas of the house.
-Also, make sure you have enough space to manoeuvre around each piece of furniture.
+Also, make sure you have enough space to maneuver around each piece of furniture.
 This way, you will avoid bumping into items of furniture and hurting yourself.
 Besides, not having defined traffic patterns in a room can make it look cramped and unappealing.
-That fancy living room setting will look a lot less appealing if you don’t have enough space to walk around comfortably.
+That fancy living room set will look a lot less appealing if you don’t have enough space to walk around comfortably.

 Us human being tend to hold on to things longer than we should and no place is this truer than our homes.
 Sentimental reasons or the possibility of finding alternate uses for all our old belongings makes us cling on to our possessions, while the clutter in our homes increases by leaps and bounds.
 Sell, donate, gift, or give away anything you don’t need.
 Put away things in their right place and get everybody in your family to do the same.